notHrishidev/8bCPU-Proteus/README.md

-# 8bCPU-Proteus
+# 8-bit Turing complete CPU in Proteus
-8 bit CPU which can do 11 different operations with maximum two operands at a time.
+In this project, an 8-bit CPU is built which can perform 11 different operations on a maximum of two operands.
+The entire CPU was modelled at a gate level.
+A separate .txt file can be used to write the program, and a MS Excel workbook converts the code written in the custom assembly language to machine code, which can be loaded to the program memory.
+The memory unit used Dual Port reading which enabled an instruction to be completed within one clock cycle.
 # Specifications
 1. All data is transferred and manipulated as 8 bit words
 2. 16 bit instruction word with 4 bit opcode, and 3 operands each having a 4 bit address.